Spenser (film series)

 Joe Mantegna portrayed Robert B. Parker's detective "Spenser" in three TV films on the A&E cable network between 1999 and 2001.

 Production

 Robert B. Parker had a significant role in the development of the TV movies (all three films were adapted by Parker, with his wife co-authoring Walking Shadow) as opposed to the earlier Spenser: For Hire.
 Nonetheless, he felt that the movies didn't get it right, not because of the performances but because of the limited budget.
-Parker had a small role in the first film, and cameos in the later two.
+Parker had a small role in the first film, and cameos in the latter two.
 His son, Daniel, and wife, Joan, appear in Thin Air.
 Spenser's ally, Hawk, was played by Sheik Mahmud-Bey in "Small Vices", and returns in "Walking Shadow" portrayed by Ernie Hudson.

 All three movies were filmed in locations in Canada.

 Films

 Spenser: Small Vices

 In this movie Spenser tries to solve the murder of a college student.

-It was broadcast in 1999, and is based on the 1997 novel of the same name.
+It was broadcast in 1999 and is based on the 1997 novel of the same name.